scrabbletank/farhome-rules/rulesdoc.md

 Channel holy energy to destroy an undead or monstrosity.
 Make a spellcasting roll against the creatures Stamina save.
 On success they take 7 wounds, or 2 wounds on failure.
 Regardless of success the creature gains slow 1 for 1 minute.

 The number of wounds dealt increases by 2 for every level cast above 4th.

+#### Earthen Pillars
+*4th level*

+- **Casting Time:** 8 AP
+- **Range:** 10
+- **Duration:** instant
+- **Damage Type:** bludgeoning

+Choosing 4 tiles within range, raise the earth creating a 6 tile high stone pillar.
+Pillars can be raised from any earth or stone surface, extending sideways if targeting a wall or down if targeting a ceiling.
+A creature crushed by the pillars makes a Strength save against your spellcasting.
+On failure they take 3 wound dice in damage, are knocked prone, and grappled.
+A creature pinned by your pillar can spend 5 AP on their turn to attempt to break free, making the save again.

+You may combine 4 pillars into a larger 2x2 pillar, dealing 2 wounds and 3 wound dice instead.
+Each pillar has _Resistance_ 2 to all damage except force damage and takes 3 wounds to destroy.

+The number of pillars increases by 2 for every level cast above 4th.

 #### Purge
 *4th level*